What is this program?

 What if my credit doesn’t meet the minimum?

-There are resources available to help you improve your credit and financial standing.
-Ask a Neighborhood Intake Center to connect you.
+There are resources available through the local intake centers to help you improve your credit and financial standing.

 Are there any closing fees?

-Yes, there is a $150 loan closing fee that the homeowner pays only after the loan has been approved.
-There are no other fees or charges, and the loan is provided with 0% interest.
-Normally, fees for loans of this size range from $350 to more than $1,000.
+Yes, there is a $150 fee that the homeowner pays to the lender during the loan closing .
+There are no other fees or charges, and the loan is provided with no interest.
+Normally, typical fees for loans of this size range from $350 to more than $1,000.

 Can I hire anyone to work on my home as part of this program?